When Nutri Ninja came into the scene, their goal at the time would be challenging Nutribullet as a market leader in the compact blender segment.

 To wrap up

-This blender is great for folks looking for a versatile machine that can make smoothies, sauces, salsa dips and even mix dough.
+This blender is great for folks looking for a versatile machine that can make smoothies, sauces, salsa dips and even mix the dough.

 The compact design will fit inside any kitchen.
 But it’s got enough power to blend chunk free smoothies, slice, mix, the whole nine yards.